-- 1. record the details of the allegations in Compass and - 2. inform relevant Learning Community Leader, Wellbeing Team, Assistant Principal, Principal.
+- 1. record the details of the allegations in Compass and - 2. inform the relevant year level leader and the Principal or Assistant Principal.

-The relevant Learning Community Leader is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Learning Community Leader may:
+The Principal and Assistant Principal responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, they may: